Writing about people, place, journeys.

 I studied at Oxford University, where I received a double first in English literature, and an MSt in creative writing.
 I completed my masters in journalism at Columbia University in New York.
 I also hold a postgraduate diploma in photojournalism from the London College of Printing (UCL).

 I started my career as a researcher for the author, Jessica Mitford.
 I worked as editor-at-large for Condé Nast Traveler (US and UK editions), special correspondent for Departures, travel editor for The Economist 1843, and a columnist for the Financial Times HTSI magazine.
-I’ve freelanced widely, for The Guardian, The Wall Street Journal, Bloomberg, and TLS, among others.
+I’ve freelanced widely, for The Guardian, Bloomberg, and TLS, among others.
 Award-winning articles include a story on the DRC for Travel + Leisure.
 I mostly now write for FT Weekend.

 I’m a fluent interviewer, moderator and public speaker, appearing on the BBC, Times Radio, Tortoise, and NPR.
+I shoot stories, as well as write them, including cover features.

-A love of art, nature and collaboration.
+A love of adventure, nature and collaboration.

-• “A story full of extraordinary adventures.”
+“A story full of extraordinary adventures.”

-El Pais, Spain
+— El Pais, Spain

 I have a particular interest in artist collaborations, and how words, images and motion intersect.